EthanJWright/foundryvtt-importer/README.md

 to scrub through PDFs and based on configured parameters output a JSON of the format above.
 When combined this module should allow for PDFs to be read into Foundry.

+## Plans for future implementation

+- Import journals from markdown directories (such as Obsidian)
+- Add parsing / importing for actor & item data